 Whether you’re a CEO, director, manager, supervisor or trainer, being a leader is an important part of your role.
 But what actually makes you a good one?
 Many people go through their entire careers without grasping the true essence of what makes a great leader, while others seem to acquire them absolutely immediately.

 It’s important to learn these lessons early on in your career in order to put them into practice and grow professionally.
-Here are 15 vital lessons you’ll need to know to get yourself on the road to success:
+Here are 15 vital career lessons you’ll need to know to get yourself on the road to success:

 1. Hire Smart People

 A great leader has the ability to hire well-qualified and passionate employees and give them the reign to give their knowledge and opinions.
-You have your good qualities, so hire people that will complement them and make your company even better.
+You have your good leadership qualities, so hire people that will complement them and make your company even better.
 Steve Jobs made this a hiring practice at Apple, his motto being that ‘it doesn't make sense to hire smart people and tell them what to do; we hire smart people so they can tell us what to do.’

 2. Talk Less, Listen More